Geir Barvik

-Geir Barvik (born 19 May 1958, in Bø, Telemark) is a Norwegian civil servant.
+Geir Barvik (born 19 May 1958, in Bø) is a Norwegian civil servant.
 He served as Managing Director of the Norwegian State Housing Bank from 2001 to 2010 and as Director-General of the Directorate of Integration and Diversity from 2010 to 2016.
 From 2016 he is a Director in the Ministry of Justice and Public Security.

 Career

 Barvik worked at the Norwegian State Housing Bank and in the Ministry of Local Government and Regional Development, where he was a Principal Officer from 1991, Assistant Director General from 1992 and Deputy Director General from 1994.

 He was appointed as Managing Director of the Norwegian State Housing Bank by the King-in-Council in 2001, and held the position until 2010.
 In 2010 he was appointed by the King-in-Council as the Director General of the Directorate of Integration and Diversity.
 In 2016 he was succeeded by Libe Rieber-Mohn.